CybersecurityCybersecurity: 25 Practical Tips to Protect Your Data and Devices

 Your browser is the application most exposed to the internet.
 Update it immediately when any security update is released.
 Delete extensions you do not use — every extension is a potential attack vector.
 Use uBlock Origin to block malicious ads and suspicious scripts.

 Your phone contains your messages, photos, bank accounts, and location data.
-Losing it or getting hacked means exposing your entire life.
+Losing it or getting hacked means exposing your entire life — and mobile devices are attacked more frequently than desktop computers in 2026.

 15. Use Biometric Screen Lock + Strong PIN